 Who are more than pretty...

 Dylan's house.
 Dylan is on the phone with Ahn-drea, and she tells him how great his manuscript is, and that she just has a few minor editing notes.
-She congratulates him on winning “most handsome” in the senior poll, but he's indifferent to the poll results, and has to wrap up the call when the doorbell suddenly rings.
+She congratulates him on winning "most handsome" in the senior poll, but he's indifferent to the poll results and has to wrap up the call when the doorbell suddenly rings.
 It's Kelly with a bag of takeout food.
 As they chit-chat, he tells her he's been reminiscing about the playground they used to frequent when they were kids, and urges her to pay it a visit and get back to her roots.
-[I only mention this seemingly random conversation because it becomes relevant toward the end of the episode.]
+[This will be important to us later.]
 Kelly reminds him that photos of the senior poll winners have been scheduled for the following day, and they're expected to dress appropriate to the categories.
 As "most beautiful", she's planning to wear a fancy evening gown and would like him to wear a tuxedo.
 Dylan jests that he'd rather wear a bag over his head, and this annoys Kelly.
 She tells him that since she's going to be in the photo with him, she wants him to take it seriously...and so Dylan swiftly backpedals and promises he'll wear whatever she wants him to.
-That settled, he takes her into his arms, and murmurs that she should have won “sexiest” or “best lover”.
-Kelly looks less than flattered and asks him if that's all she is to him.
-He doesn't really give her an answer, and just calls her a goddess and steers her toward the bedroom.
-Before things get too amorous, she rushes over to her purse to retrieve some birth control...and then glances toward the bedroom with an expression that makes me think she's not totally enthused about her imminent doink with Dylan.
+He takes her into his arms, and murmurs that she should have won "sexiest" or "best lover" and Kelly looks less than flattered and asks him if that's all she is to him.
+He doesn't really give her an answer, and calls her a goddess and steers her toward the bedroom.
+Before things get too amorous, she rushes over to her purse to retrieve some birth control...then glances toward the bedroom with an expression that makes me think she's not totally enthused about her imminent doink with Dylan.

 Kelly's house.
-Kelly's standing in front of her full-length mirror dressed up in Jackie's black evening gown, and she looks pretty fabulous.
-Jackie enters her room and tells her that David just informed her she was voted “most beautiful”.
-She starts fussing over Kelly's makeup, and then urges her to wear her hair up for the photograph...and Kelly looks really weirded out by her mother's excessive flattery and attention.
+Kelly's standing in front of her full-length mirror dressed up in Jackie's black evening gown, looking pretty fabulous.
+Jackie enters her room and tells her that David just informed her she was voted "most beautiful".
+She starts fussing over Kelly's makeup, then urges her to wear her hair up for the photograph...and Kelly looks really weirded out by her mother's excessive flattery and attention.

 Kelly's house.
 Kelly arrives home and rushes straight to her bedroom.
 Jackie asks her how the photo session went, and Kelly barks back that it didn't.
 She starts berating her mother for fussing so much over her hair and makeup, and for making her feel as though she was never pretty or good enough while she was growing up.
 She sneers that all she ever learned from Jackie was how to be shallow and insincere.
 After some more back and forth arguing with a bewildered Jackie, Kelly flees her room and storms out of the house.
 She really does a lot of storming around in this episode.

 Traffic.
 While the four are stuck in gridlock, Papa Walsh gripes to his wife about how fed up he is with Brenda, and bitches about the way she sprung this university thing on them at the last minute.
-Mama Walsh doesn't think it's that big of a deal, and tells him that Brenda is probably just keeping her options open.
-[Sounds like the show's producers were also keeping their options open regarding keeping/firing Shannen Doherty at the end of Season 3.]
+Right?
+Mama Walsh doesn't think it's that big of a deal, and says that Brenda is probably just keeping her options open.
+[Sounds more like the show's producers were keeping their options open regarding keeping/firing Shannen Doherty at the end of Season 3.]

 The four arrive late to the game.
 As they take their seats, a stadium employee rushes over and informs Brandon that his seat was randomly chosen to make a half court shot during the half time break.
 If he gets it in the basket he'll win $10,000!
 But before it can be made official, Brandon needs to produce the ticket stub with the winning seat number on it.
 Brandon digs the stub out of his pocket, but it's for the seat next to the chosen seat.
 Steve scrambles to pull his stub out of his front pocket and realizes that he's the actual winner!
 He screeches with excitement and follows the stadium employee toward the basketball court.